 What is at stake?

-Catastrophic climate change has been associated with an increase in global average temperature of >3 °C. This level of global warming would probably imply a serious shift in global climate patterns, unprecedented loss of landmass creating large flows of climate refugees, significant risks to regional and global food security, a combination of high temperature and humidity jeopardising normal human activities, as well as massive species extinctions having adverse cascading effects on ecosystem functioning and services critical for sustaining humanity.
+Catastrophic climate change has been associated with an increase in global average temperature of >3 °C. This level of global warming would probably imply a serious shift in global climate patterns, unprecedented loss of landmass creating large flows of climate refugees, significant risks to regional and global food security, a combination of high temperature and humidity jeopardizing normal human activities and massive species extinctions having adverse cascading effects on ecosystem functioning and services critical for sustaining humanity.

 Catastrophic climate change would be triggered by crossing one or more tipping points of the Earth’s climate system.
-Decision-makers have tended to assume that tipping points are of low probability and poorly understood.
-This is in spite of growing evidence that these tipping points may be more likely than previously thought, have high impacts and interact in complex and dangerous ways, threatening long- term irreversible changes.
+Decision-makers have tended to assume that tipping points are of low probability and poorly understood, in spite of growing evidence that those may be more likely than previously thought, have high impacts and interact in complex and dangerous ways, threatening long-term irreversible changes.
 Political discussions about climate change rarely acknowledge catastrophic climate risk.

 How much do we know?

-The Earth's climate is impacted by the concentration of certain gases in the atmosphere known as greenhouse gases, the most important being carbon dioxide and methane.
-As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or ppm – have risen consistently, from 280 ppm at the dawn of the Industrial Revolution to 407 ppm in 2018.
+The Earths’ climate is impacted by the concentration of certain gases in the atmosphere, known as greenhouse gases, the most important being carbon dioxide and methane.
+As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or ppm – have risen consistently, from 280 ppm at the dawn of the Industrial Revolution to almost 410 ppm in 2019.
 Current carbon dioxide levels are the highest in at least 800,000 years.

-Scientists recently found that 45 per cent of all potential ecological collapses are interrelated and could reinforce one another; in other words, ‘exceeding tipping points in one system can increase the risk of crossing them in others'.
+Scientists recently found that 45% of all potential ecological collapses are interrelated and could reinforce one another; in other words, ‘exceeding tipping points in one system can increase the risk of crossing them in others’.

-Limiting the Earth’s temperature rise to 1.5 °C – the aspirational goal of the Paris Climate Agreement – is thus not only crucial for saving the majority of the world’s plant and animal species as well as safeguarding low-lying island states from sea level rise and the poorest countries from climate extremes18, but also a precautionary step to prevent triggering climate tipping points.
-Nevertheless, countries must raise their level of ambition by over five times to reach the 1.5 °C goal.
+Limiting the Earth’s temperature rise to 1.5 °C is thus not only crucial for saving the majority of the world’s plant and animal species as well as safeguarding low-lying island states from sea level rise and the poorest countries from climate extremes, but also a precautionary step to prevent triggering climate tipping points.

-According to the 2018 special report by the Intergovernmental Panel on Climate Change of the United Nations, the remaining carbon budget, to stand a reasonable chance (66%) of limiting warming to 1.5 °C would be depleted by around 2030.
+According to the 2018 special report by the Intergovernmental Panel on Climate Change of the United Nations, the remaining carbon budget to stand a reasonable chance (66%) of limiting warming to 1.5 °C would be depleted by around 2030.
 The panel’s conclusions were, however, criticized for being too conservative.
-Considering, for example, an upper estimate of a wide range of potential Earth system feedbacks, humanity might have already exceeded the remaining budget to limit warming to 1.5 °C, (66% probability).
-Moreover, mitigation pathways compatible with 1.5 °C imply the deployment of negative emissions technologies (e.g., bioenergy production with carbon capture and storage).
-Science and policy advances in these fields are currently far from ideal.
+Considering, for example, an upper estimate of a wide range of potential Earth system feedbacks, humanity might have already exceeded the remaining budget to limit warming to 1.5 °C (66% probability).
+Moreover, mitigation pathways compatible with 1.5 °C imply the deployment of negative emissions technologies (e.g., bioenergy production with carbon capture and storage), and advances on these by science and policy are currently far from ideal.